Karl-Liebknecht-Straße (Leipzig)

 Entrance to the dead end street leading to the thrift store: Mrs Hippie.
 This place also houses a stage for the KarLi Beben, an annual festival featuring musicians, stands, activities and entertainment.

 The Karl-Liebknecht-Strasse is a street in Leipzig, Saxony, Germany.
 It connects the locality (Ortsteil) Zentrum-Süd in the borough Leipzig-Mitte to the locality of Connewitz in the borough of Leipzig-Süd in a nearly straight line of 2.5 km.
 Crossing the locality Südvorstadt including its central square Südplatz, Karl-Liebknecht-Strasse is one of the most popular streets in Leipzig for its university, its shops, its bars and restaurants and more generally for its daytime and nighttime activities.

 Odonymy

 From 1874 to 1933, the street was simply called Südstrasse ("southern street").
 On 24 May 1933, it was renamed Adolf-Hitler-Strasse after Adolf Hitler's rise to power like many other roads in Germany.
 On 18 May 1945, under American occupation, the street was given back its original name, Südstrasse.
-On 1 August 1945, under Soviet occupation, it was renamed this time by Karl-Liebknecht-Strasse in honor of the Lipsian co-founder of the Communist Party of Germany Karl Liebknecht (1871-1919), an odonym that was not challenged at the German reunification.
+On 1 August 1945, under Soviet occupation, it was renamed this time by Karl-Liebknecht-Strasse in honor of the Leipzigian co-founder of the Communist Party of Germany Karl Liebknecht (1871-1919), an odonym that was not challenged at the German reunification.
 Karl Liebknecht was born in an adjacent street, Braustrasse 15.
 Later, he lived Südplatz 11, which is today Karl-Liebknecht-Strasse 69.

 Due to the successive renamings in the post-war period, some people have made a playful potpourri of it: Adolf-Südknecht-Strasse.
 Today, Lipsians familiarly call the street Karli or Südmeile.